jweezy24/760midterm_studying/README.md

 \{x^1,x^2,...,x^n\}
 $$
 The **goal** is to discover interesting regularities/structures/patterns that characterize the instances.
-For example, clustering, anomoly detection, and dimensionality reduction all fall under unsupervised learning.
+For example, clustering, anomaly detection, and dimensionality reduction all fall under unsupervised learning.
 To paraphrase a bit, unsupervised learning is designed for pattern identification with a lack of labels.

 ##### Clustering

 The goal for clustering is to model *h* such that it divides training set into clusters with intra-cluster similarity amd inter-cluster dissimilarity.
 To paraphrase again, the goal is to group *close* points and separate *far* points.
-You may be asking yourself, how do you define distance for points where there is no clear definition of distnace?
+You may be asking yourself, how do you define distance for points where there is no clear definition of distance?
 Well, there are many ways, one can project points with no sense of distances into a space where distance is defined.
-Or as my professor put it, just don't use the clusering algorithms.
+Or as my professor put it, just don't use the clustering algorithms.

 ![cluster](figures/clustering_example.png)